 WHY ARE THE APRS ALL SO HIGH THAT THEY SEEM UNREAL?

 While these APRs may seem unreal, they are very real and they have a very large impact on how much a loan will cost, potentially pushing up the total amount you have to repay to many times the original sum you borrowed.
-Here at 118 118 Money we offer an APR of 99.9% (representative) depending on amount, term and the results of a credit check.
+Here at 118 118 Money our rates range from 35.9% APR – 99.9% APR fixed depending on amount, term and the results of a credit check.
 We want to help you with your financial situation and have kept our APR rates competitive, as well as manageable.

 IS IT IMPORTANT TO PAY OFF MY LOAN AS QUICKLY AS POSSIBLE?